carolus4/carolus4.github.io/_posts/2025-11-24-Founder-Mode-Product.md

 ---

-“A good product manager is the CEO of the product” - I never felt like that when I was the only PM in a startup - even when I was a founder.
-Sure, I had all of the accountability, most of the autonomy, and the inflated sense of mission / impostor syndrome.
-But instead of a manager, I always felt more like a founder.
+“A good product manager is the CEO of the product” - I never felt like that when I was the only PM in a startup.
+Instead, I always felt more like a founder again.
 I’ve heard that from others who are the first PM through the door.
 Here are the ambiguous areas early PMs have to get comfortable with.

 ## Iterating quickly, finding strong signal in sparse data